 INTERFERING WITH MUSIC

 Have you had problems with a ticking electrical interference from Arqiva’s transmitter masts?
 Or trouble with range or reliability of broadband and other wireless applications near a mast?
-If so, we would be extremely grateful if you would email us.
 Although OFCOM will protect your right to laze around and watch TV or listen to the radio, musicians apparently do not have the right to rehearse or record in their own homes without having their efforts destroyed by electrical interference.
-We bought this particular house because it has a soundproof studio at the end of the garden, but all the money spent on rewiring, new instruments and recording gear may as well have gone down the drain.
+We bought the particular house at Yarmouth because it had a soundproof studio at the end of the garden, but all the money spent on rewiring, new instruments and recording gear may as well have gone down the drain.
 The engineer arranged a “window” of 2 minutes to turn off the 2 transmitters, in a bid to prove that it could not possibly be their fault, but when the first one went off, the ticking reduced instantly, and turning off the other transmitter stopped the problem altogether… for 2 minutes.
 After two long but fascinating one-day visits by engineers, doing rigorous testing to try to solve the mystery of our interference, Arqiva called in OFCOM, because although they have no jurisdiction over this problem, they have the best test-gear.
 Among other things, they wanted to discover whether electro-magnetic fields in our building were likely to be injurious to health.
 In general, they were not, but the engineer demonstrated what he already knew, that if their sensor was placed near to one of the new-style low-energy light bulbs, the levels were many times above the safety guidelines.
 In other words, if you spend a lot of time reading right under a low-energy bulb, you may well be risking damage to your health.
 So why are these things even allowed in our homes, let alone forced upon us?
 Trying to tackle energy wastage by changing domestic light-bulbs is a pathetic dent in the tip of an iceberg, and why should someone tell me that I can’t leave a light bulb on in my own home when so many businesses are pouring energy away?